Working

 The size of this large dog alone should be enough to deter any uninvited guest.

-The combination of the Swissy's eagerness to please and their high levels of intelligence make them natural learners, ideal for those wishing to enjoy dog sports.
-With the proper socialization and stimulation, this breed can demonstrate quick progress, especially during one-to-one sessions with their owner.
+The combination of the Swissy’s eagerness to please and their high levels of intelligence make them natural learners, ideal for those wishing to enjoy dog sports.
+With the proper socialization and stimulation, this breed can demonstrate quick progress, especially during one-to-one sessions with its owner.

 You may even want to consider a puppy kindergarten class where they will be able to make friends and pick up some healthy, sociable habits.